Angular momentum of glasma: Angular momentum along the beam direction

 As explained in the introduction, our main motivation is to understand the origin of the local polarization in the direction of the beam.
 There is a simple argument \cite{Becattini:2017gcx,Voloshin:2017kqp} illustrated in the left panel of Fig.~\ref{fig-argument} that for a non-central collision the collective elliptic flow generates vorticity $\omega^z$ and local angular momentum $L^z$ along the collision axis~$z$.
 According to this argument both $\omega^z$ and $L^z$ have a quadruple structure which means that when the plane transverse to the collision axis is divided into four quadrants, $\omega^z$ and $L^z$ should be positive in the first and third quadrants, and negative in the second and fourth quadrants.
 The argument is not precise as it assumes that the collective flow is only along the $x$~axis and its gradient is along the $y$~axis.
 In other words, it takes into account only the first term in Eq.~(\ref{Lz-result}).
 In a physically realistic system the collective flow has both $x$ and $y$~components and the second term in Eq.~(\ref{Lz-result}) contributes with opposite sign, so it is not clear which term will dominate in a given quadrant.
 It might happen that each quadrant splits into two domains so that $\omega^z$ and $L^z$ have not quadruple but octuple structure.
 Such a situation is shown in the right panel of Fig.~\ref{fig-argument} where in addition to flow along the $x$~axis there is also flow along the $y$~axis.

 To simplify the notation in subsequent sections we replace the vector $\vec{R}$ which denotes position with respect to the center of the interaction region by $\vec{r}=(x,y)$.
 We also do not write explicitly the dependence of functions on the proper time and spatial rapidity.
+In all contour plots the axes show the transverse plane with distances given in femtometer (fm).

+The procedure we use to estimate errors in this section is slightly different from that of Sec.~\ref{Ly-sec}.
+The reason is that we calculate $L^z$ locally, in $\sim 1600$ small regions distributed across the transverse plane, which means the numerical calculation is more time consuming than the calculation of global $L^y$ by orders of magnitude.
+For this reason we do not use 51 values of $\bar\delta$ but instead use only three: calculations are done with $\bar\delta=0.9$ and error is estimated by comparison with the results obtained from $\bar\delta=0.8$ and $\bar\delta=1.0$.